+Downy Woodpecker

+Dryobates pubescens

+YEAR-ROUND

-Size: 6" (15 cm)
+Size: 61⁄2" (15 cm)

-- Male: Small woodpecker with a white belly and black-and-white spotted wings.
-Red mark on the back of the head and a white stripe down the back.
-Short black bill. - Female: same as male but lacks the red mark - Juvenile: same as female, some with a red mark near the forehead - Nest: cavity with a round entrance hole; male and female excavate; 1 brood per year - Eggs: 3-5; white without markings - Incubation: 11-12 days; female incubates during the day, male incubates at night - Fledging: 20-25 days; male and female feed the young - Migration: non-migrator - Food: insects, seeds; visits seed and suet feeders - Compare: The Hairy Woodpecker (p.
-57) is larger.
+Male: Small woodpecker with a white belly and

+black-and-white spotted wings.
+Red mark on the back of the head and a white stripe

+down the back.
+Short black bill.

+Female: same as male but lacks the red mark Juvenile: same as female, some with a red mark near the forehead Nest: cavity with a round entrance hole; male and female excavate; 1 brood per year Eggs: 3-5; white without markings Incubation: 11-12 days; female incubates during the day, male incubates at night Fledging: 20-25 days; male and female feed the young Migration: non-migrator Food: insects, seeds; visits seed and suet feeders Compare: The Hairy Woodpecker (p.
+53) is larger.
 Look for the Downy's shorter, thinner bill.

-Stan's Notes: Abundant and widespread where trees are present.
-This is perhaps the most common woodpecker in the US.
+Stan's Notes: Abundant and widespread where trees are present and perhaps the most common woodpecker in the United States.
 Stiff tail feathers help to brace it like a tripod as it clings to a tree.
 Like other woodpeckers, it has a long, barbed tongue to pull insects from tiny places.
 Mates drum on branches or hollow logs to announce territory, which is rarely larger than 5 acres (2 ha).
 Repeats a high-pitched "peek-peek" call.
-Nest cavity is wider at the bottom than at the top and is lined with fallen wood chips.
 Male performs most of the brooding.
 During winter, it will roost in a cavity.
 Undulates in flight.
-A very common feeder bird, seen across Arkansas.